BinaryMoon/wp-toolbelt/README.md

 # WP Toolbelt

-A lightweight plugin inspired by Jetpack but designed for speed, simplicity, and privacy.
+A lightweight plugin inspired by Jetpack but designed for privacy, speed, and accessibility.

 ## Speed?